mlan/docker-openldap/README.md

 By default docker will store the databases within the container.
 This has the drawback that the databases are deleted together with the container if it is deleted.
-The path to the configuration and data databases within the contatner are `LDAP_CONFVOL=/srv/conf` and `LDAP_DATAVOL=/srv/data` respectively.
+The path to the configuration and data databases within the container are `LDAP_CONFVOL=/srv/conf` and `LDAP_DATAVOL=/srv/data` respectively.
 Often it is useful to create a data directory on the host system (outside the container) and mount this to a directory visible from inside